Wanna see an incredibly inspiring and beautiful video? Check out Cody's latest over at his Wranglerstar channel on YouTube.

 |Fun & Friends around the fire pit.|

-I started by making my favorite dutch oven ribs cooked over a mesquite coal fire.
+I started by making my favorite Dutch oven ribs cooked over a mesquite coal fire.
 I love the smell of a burning chimney starter filled with charcoal.
-I filled up our 8 qt Lodge Logic dutch oven with pork ribs and smothered them in my favorite Kraft bbq sauce and molassus.
+I filled up our 8 qt Lodge Logic dutch oven with pork ribs and smothered them in my favorite Kraft bbq sauce and molasses.
 After cooking for several hours, the meat just fell right off the bone.
 Mmmm!